Where Love Lives: Music video

 A music video was made for "Where Love Lives", directed by James Hyman.
 The 1996 video version used the same video as the original, but was edited in a different way to accompany the remix.

 The music video features Limerick performing with dancers moving both in front of and behind a bright backdrop, making shadow-dancing silhouettes.
 Sometimes they are also seen dancing in front of mirrors.
 Sometimes she's dressed in a purple suit with a purple caps.
 Other times she wears a glittery metal dress.
-It was later published on Limerick's official YouTube channel in October 2009.
-The 1996 Dancing Divaz version was published in November 2012.
-It has amassed more than 411,000 views as of September 2021.
+It was later made available on Limerick's official YouTube channel in October 2009.
+The 1996 Dancing Divaz version was made available in November 2012.

 Impact and legacy

 DJ Magazine ranked it number nine in their list of "Top 100 Club Tunes" in 1998.

 British DJ Danny Rampling picked "Where Love Lives" as one of his "classic cuts" in 1994, saying, "The greatest Knuckles and Morales mixes.
 Lush ballroom strings, piano and tough dubs.
 A record with so much soul it fills you with deep joy.
 It will still sound good in 20 years' time.

-British DJ Fat Tony selected it as one of his "classic cuts" in 1995, adding, "I was one of the first people to have it – someone stole a test pressing for me.
+British DJ Fat Tony named it one of his "classic cuts" in 1995, saying, "I was one of the first people to have it – someone stole a test pressing for me.
 It's a genius track and it brings back memories of drug abuse.
 An uplifting song, it paved the way for similar songs.
 It's happy – one of thos tunes I always slip on."

-British DJ, music producer and radio presenter Pete Tong chose it as one of his favourites in 1995, stating, "Morales and Knuckles together at their best.
+British DJ, music producer and radio presenter Pete Tong named it one of his favourites in 1995, stating, "Morales and Knuckles together at their best.
 The almost perfect garage anthem.
 Uplifting, stacks of emotion.
 I always get goosepimples when I hear it.
 Perfect."

-Electronic dance and clubbing magazine Mixmag ranked the song number one in its "100 Greatest Dance Singles of All Time" list in 1996, writing, "Where Love Lives (Come On in) is the greatest dance record of all time because it's got everything.
+Electronic dance and clubbing magazine Mixmag ranked the song number one in its "100 Greatest Dance Singles of All Time" list in 1996, writing, "'Where Love Lives (Come On in)' is the greatest dance record of all time because it's got everything.
 It swings, it makes girls pout, boys preen and hearts sing.
 There's a touch of sadness about it but it's incredibly uplifting, reaching a bittersweet joy that only the most spiritual of house achieves.
 Ms Limerick - whose subsequent career never lived up to this - sings with a throaty, controlled abandon, hitting the high notes while arms hit the ceiling.
 Even the lyrics are cool: strong woman sends out her love but gives her lover a bit of a slagging while she's about it."